 Unexpected costs are everywhere with student loans.
-Interest grows on your loans every days and one mistake on payments and you get hit with late fees.
+Interest grows every days and one mistake can mean getting hit with late fees.

 One mistake that can cost thousands of dollars comes with Income Based Repayment (IBR) or Pay As You Earn (PAYE) re-certifications.
-You read that correctly.
-Screwing up your IBR or PAYE re-certification can cost thousands of dollars.
+That statement is worth repeating: screwing up IBR or PAYE re-certification can cost thousands of dollars.

 How does this happen?